ShutdownRepo/pywhisker/README.md

   -v, --verbose         verbosity level (-v for verbose, -vv for debug) -q, --quiet           show no information at all

-authentication:
-  --no-pass             don't ask for password (useful for -k)

 authentication & connection:
   --dc-ip ip address    IP Address of the domain controller or KDC (Key Distribution Center) for Kerberos.
 If omitted it will use the domain part (FQDN) specified in the identity parameter
   -d DOMAIN, --domain DOMAIN
                         (FQDN) domain to authenticate to -u USER, --user USER  user to authenticate with

+  --no-pass             don't ask for password (useful for -k) -p PASSWORD, --password PASSWORD
+                        password to authenticate with -H [LMHASH:]NTHASH, --hashes [LMHASH:]NTHASH
+                        NT/LM hashes, format is LMhash:NThash
+  --aes-key hex key     AES key to use for Kerberos Authentication (128 or 256 bits) -k, --kerberos        Use Kerberos authentication.
+Grabs credentials from .ccache file (KRB5CCNAME) based on target parameters.
+If valid credentials cannot be found, it will use the ones specified in the
+                        command line

 arguments when setting -action to add:
   -P PFX_PASSWORD, --pfx-password PFX_PASSWORD